 Outside and more plantlife takes control of the building whilst the sad and sorry structure manages to survive just a few more months before the bulldozers move in to end the history on this site.

-The full set can be viewed at the link below or by pressing play on the slideshow.
+The full set can be viewed at the link below.